-1. Intermittent telecommuting: Intermittent telecommuting is approved on a case-by-case basis, is infrequent, and is not for a pattern of work (e.g., once a week or a certain number of days per month).
+1. Intermittent telecommuting: Intermittent telecommuting is approved on a caseby-case basis, is infrequent, and is not for a pattern of work (e.g., once a week or a certain number of days per month).
 For this situation, Southwestern employees should follow the "Guidelines for Intermittent Remote Work."

-2. Regular telecommuting: Regular telecommuting is for ongoing remote work that is either hybrid or remote and must be supported by a telecommuting agreement on a Southwestern-approved template.
-The arrangement can, subject to the termination and adjustments section of this Policy (Section F), last for a defined period or can continue indefinitely with regular review.
+- 2. Regular telecommuting: Regular telecommuting is for ongoing remote work that is either hybrid or remote and must be supported by a telecommuting agreement on a Southwestern-approved template.
+The arrangement can, subject to the termination and adjustments section of this Policy (Section F), last for a defined period or can continue indefinitely with regular review. - 3.
+Assigned remote work: This arrangement typically applies to employees who are hired or assigned to work fully at an off-campus work location.
+However, occasionally, employees may be directed by their supervisor to temporarily work remotely, such as in a natural disaster, an emergency, or in other circumstances when, for operational reasons, the employee is temporarily required to work at a location other than on campus.
+Remote work can occur anywhere in the State of California.
+In limited circumstances and subject to review and approval by Human Resources, remote work may also be possible in other areas of the United States when such work arrangements are in the best interests of Southwestern.